CSSS/git-tutorial/README.md

 The above process is how modern collaborative software development is done.
 By getting a handle on it now, you'll have a head-start in your co-op placements and other real job placements.
 Good luck!

+### Any Questions?
+If you have any questions, feel free to ask us!
+Click on "Issues" on the right and open a new issue.